RajeevBaniya/21BTRSE050/README.md

+# MicroAvgCalc
+This MicroAvgCalc calculates the average of a rolling window of numbers fetched from a Test Server API.
+It provides a REST API endpoint /numbers/{numberid} supporting:

+- p: Prime numbers
+- f: Fibonacci numbers
+- e: Even numbers
+- r: Random numbers

-# The outputs are as follows
+# The Outputs and process are as follows

 ### register
 ![preview img](/register.png)